BDmajora/tetris-ai-project/README.md

 * **Inference Optimization:** Implements Post-Training Quantization (PTQ) using PyTorch and NumPy to compress heuristic weights from FP32 to INT8, achieving a 75% reduction in parameter memory footprint.

 ## Dependencies

 This project is built with Python 3.10+ and utilizes the following libraries:

-* Pygame: Handles the graphical rendering and event loop.
+* **Pygame**: Handles the graphical rendering, input handling, and the core game loop.
+* **PyTorch**: Provides the tensor framework for managing AI parameters and evaluating model states.
+* **NumPy**: Executes low-level linear algebra operations and manual affine quantization math for inference optimization.
-* Copy: Standard library used for state-space deep copies during AI planning.
+* **Copy**: Standard library used for state-space deep copies during AI trajectory planning.
-* Random: Manages randomized block generation logic.
+* **Random**: Manages randomized block generation following the standard Tetris 7-bag system logic.

 ## Installation